Buy or Sell AMC Entertainment Holdings Inc. (AMC) Stock Now | Don't Try to Be a Top Gun

 Sponsored

-The average price from analysts is $2.99, which is -$1.15 below the current price.
 AMC currently public float of 515.70M and currently shorts hold a 21.04% ratio of that float.
-Today, the average trading volume of AMC was 26.84M shares.
+Today, the average trading volume of AMC was 26.82M shares.

 AMC’s Market Performance